weathermanbarnes/wxlib/doc/source/devel.rst

 Again, these conventions aim to create a homogeneous source code base, which is easily accessible for people new to dynlib.

- * Indent by tabs (make sure your editor does not sliently convert them to spaces).
-As indention is part of the python syntax it's important not to mix indention patters!
+ * Indent by four spaces (make sure your editor does not sliently convert them to tabs).
+As indention is part of the python syntax it's important not to mix indention patterns!
  * Use lower-case names.
  * Separate composite names by underscore.
  * Comments should be indented as the surrounding source code.